 According to a betterutah.org article titled “Utah’s conflict of interest problem,” ALEC Chairman of the board Stuart Adams “never mentioned his involvement with ALEC on his mandatory conflict of interest disclosure for 2021.”

-ALEC is known for offering social networking for conservative Republican elected officials under their annual meeting events.
+ALEC offers social networking for conservative Republican elected officials under their annual meeting events.
 They are also known for writing “model bills” that are criticized for how these ready template bills are “advancing the agenda of the people who write them.”
 These model bills typically reflect a conservative agenda.
-For example, here is a publication called “The State Legislators Guide to Repealing ObamaCare.”
+For example, a publication called “The State Legislators Guide to Repealing ObamaCare.”

 ALEC has also been criticized for promoting “stand your ground” gun laws, as they also drafted the model for many ”Stand Your Ground” laws, such as the Florida law involved in the death of teenager Trayvon Martin.
 Finally, ALEC promotes and is involved in voter suppression legislation.

-In review, ALEC publishes articles such as “The Paris Climate Agreement is a Bad Deal for America,” where they utilize the BBC and The Guardian as sources.
+In review, ALEC publishes articles such as “The Paris Climate Agreement is a Bad Deal for America,” utilizing the BBC and The Guardian as sources.
 According to ucsusa.org, Exxon Mobil funded the American Legislative Exchange Council (ALEC) over 20 years, and as of 2018, they broke with ALEC due to public pressure over the group’s climate change denial.
 ALEC also republishes Daily Signal articles such as “How States Can Shape Obamacare’s Replacement.”
-When reporting on politicians they generally have a favorable opinion of Republicans, including former President Trump.
-However, they frequently report negatively on Democrats such as this President Biden’s Infrastructure Plan Brings Suspect Benefits at High Costs.
+When reporting on politicians, they generally have a favorable opinion of Republicans, including former President Trump.
+However, they frequently report negatively on Democrats, such as this President Biden’s Infrastructure Plan Brings Suspect Benefits at High Costs.

 In general, the primary agenda of ALEC is writing/supporting bills that undermine environmental regulations and deny climate change.
 They also promote the interests of businesses/corporations and promote the politicians who support them.